 Medina is a somewhat small village located in the state of New York.
 With a population of 5,827 people and four constituent neighborhoods, Medina is the 275th largest community in New York.
-Much of the housing stock in Medina was built prior to World War II, making it one of the older and more historic villages in the country.
+Medina has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Medina is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Because occupations involving physical labor dominate the local economy, Medina is generally considered to be a blue-collar town.
+35.01% of the Medina workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Medina is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Medina who work in office and administrative support (12.48%), teaching (10.50%), and food service (6.31%).
+There are especially a lot of people living in Medina who work in office and administrative support (11.82%), teaching (7.86%), and healthcare (6.08%).

-The education level of Medina citizens is a little higher than the average for US cities and towns: 22.76% of adults in Medina have at least a bachelor's degree.
+The citizens of Medina are slightly better educated than the national average of 21.84% for all cities and towns, with 21.94% of adults in Medina having a bachelor's degree or advanced degree.

 Medina is a somewhat ethnically-diverse village.
 The people who call Medina home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medina residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Medina include Irish, English, Polish, and Italian.

 The most common language spoken in Medina is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and African languages.